TurtleEngr/gitproj/test/dev-doc/coding-convention.md

 - For the user callable scripts, do minimal setup--mainly collect the and validate the options.
 Include files with common functions and functions specific to the script.
-Put as much as possible into functions in the include file, so that the functions can be directly tested with unit test scripts found in doc/test.
+Put as much as possible into functions in the include files, so that the functions can be directly tested with the unit test scripts found in test/.
-- Minimal vars: gpBin, cCurDir, gpDoc, gpTest if a test script.
-All other vars can be defined from include files or from git config vars.
+- Minimal vars are defined: gpBin, cCurDir, gpDoc, and gpTest if a test script.
+All other vars are defined from include files or from git config vars.
 - Define gpCmdName at the top of each each script that is called by a user.
 - Clean-Coding style (well I try).